bytewax/bytewax/README.md

 ## About

-Bytewax let's you build python based dataflows to process your data for augmentation, advanced analysis, machine learning and more.
+Bytewax lets you build Python based dataflows to process your data for augmentation, advanced analysis, machine learning and more.
 It is based on [Timely Dataflow](https://timelydataflow.github.io/timely-dataflow/), which is a cyclic dataflow computational model.
 At a high-level, dataflow programming is a programming paradigm where program execution is conceptualized as data flowing through a series of operator based steps.
 Operators are the processing primitives of bytewax.
 Each of them gives you a “shape” of data transformation, and you give them functions to customize them to a specific task you need.
 The combination of each operator and their custom logic functions we call a dataflow step.
 You chain together steps in a dataflow to solve your high-level data processing problem.

 At a high level, Bytewax provides a few major benefits: